isdood/STARGUARD/README.md

 ## 📄 License

-[License Type] - See LICENSE file for details
+[GNU] - See LICENSE file for details